ibm-cloud-docs/appid/tutorial-kubernetes-auth.md

 3. {{site.data.keyword.appid_short_notm}} begins the authentication process by displaying the Login Widget.
 4. The user provides a username or email and password.
 5. The Ingress controller obtains access and identity tokens from {{site.data.keyword.appid_short_notm}} for authorization.
-6. Every request that is validated and forwarded by the Ingress Controller to your apps will have an authorization header  the contains the tokens.
+6. Every request that is validated and forwarded by the Ingress Controller to your apps will have an authorization header that contains the tokens.

 For security reasons, {{site.data.keyword.appid_short_notm}} authentication only supports backends with TLS/SSL enabled.
 {: note}